Mattmlm/codepathrottentomatoes/README.md

 - [x] All images should be cached in memory and disk: AppDelegate has an instance of `NSURLCache` and `NSURLRequest` makes a request with `NSURLRequestReturnCacheDataElseLoad` cache policy.
 I tested this by turning off wifi and restarting the app.
 - [x] Add a tab bar for Box Office and DVD.

+#### Known Issues

+- Because I implemented AFNetworkReachabilityManager at the last minute to properly monitor when there's a network error or not, I did not fix cases where monitoring should be shut down.
+So this would normally cause battery issues probably.
+- Images fading in are done for all images, rather than only when images are being pulled from the network.

 ### Walkthrough
 The gif starts recording with wifi off.